toolcog/toolcog/packages/toolcog/README.md

 We can make LLM interactions repeatable by defining _generative functions_.
 A generative function is a TypeScript function that uses an LLM to generate its return value.
-Toolcog's `defineFunction` intrinsic can "magically" implement almost any TypeScript function signature with generative AI!
+Toolcog's `definePrompt` intrinsic can "magically" implement almost any TypeScript function signature with generative AI!
 Paste the following code into the REPL to define a generative function that creates character profiles.